 While most of the Twitterati were preoccupied this weekend making admittedly hilarious mashups* of Trump’s walk of shame off Marine One after bombing his standup set at the Tulsa Funny Bone, another small faction of free thinkers was positing that the constant evening racket of fireworks in various cities across the country is actually a psyop intended to desensitize urban dwellers to gunfire, being waged in the event that the police finally lean all the way in on that salty hard-on they’ve got for suppressing our First Amendment rights.

 This was briefly interesting to me.
 For one thing, when it comes to the fix being in, I’d say I land a socially distanced kitty-corner to Mae Brussell on the Paranoia Venn Diagram (the other two circles I more fully occupy belong to Errol Morris and Seymour Hersh, for those playing along at home).
 I’ve certainly spent some time and money reading and investigating any number of disastrous mid-twentieth-century CIA efforts to fuck with our civil liberties at home and abroad, and I have no doubt that everything from Mockingbird to Midnight Climax really did go down.
 The fuckery of our federal government is both well documented and brazenly perverse at this point, which is why ultimately I’m not totally ready to join the cadre of believers in Operation Cherry Bomb.
-Mainly for two reasons, but there’s a third one, too:

-Three-ish, this just feels too obvious, even for this administration’s low-key fascist, Keystone Kops DOJ.
+It also just feels too obvious, even for this administration’s low-key fascist, Keystone Kops DOJ.
 Everything is canceled this summer, unless you live in Florida, in which case it’s a crunch to get all the fun in you can before you wind up on a ventilator.
 Kids are bored.
 Fireworks are plentiful.
 Parents are exhausted from having to juggle a full day of writing TPS reports on residential wifi while simultaneously tutoring their TikTok-addled youth (bless them!) in principles of geometry and algebra their middle-aged minds haven’t contemplated since the Reagan administration.
 Discipline is in short supply.

 At any rate, I feel like a few months of bad sleep and jangled nerves were going to be inevitable in the months leading up to the 2020 general election anyway.
 So what’s a few more mysterious and percussive jolts of raw lizard panic on an already battered prefrontal cortex?